zoalst/Speak3D/readme.md

   - 'transparent' followed by 'true' or 'false'
   - 'spin' followed by 'x', 'y', or 'z'
   - 'move' followed by 'x', 'y', or 'z'
+  - 'oribt' followed by 'x', 'y', or 'z', optionally followed by 'slow', 'medium', or 'fast and/or followed by 'radius' followed by a number
   - 'solid' followed by a 'true' or 'false', this makes a geometry collidable when gravity is on

 ## Usage